vivek09pathak/Behavioural_cloning/writeup_template.md

 I randomly shuffled the data set and put 20% of the data into a validation set saving the data in train_samples and validation_samples.

 To augment the data sat, I also flipped images and angles thinking that this would increase my data to 3 times.
-Because without flipping the images were zero centered and due which it was going towards right direction for my data set thus what i did was that I used function cv2.flip to flip it horizontally.Below is the normalized image with 3 camera angle view i.e. Center,Left and right.After flipping car remained on the track for most of the time since I have used CV2 therefore i made changes in drive.py where i converted images to BGR so no conflicts happen for it.
+Because without flipping the images were zero centered and due which it was going towards right direction for my data set thus what i did was that I used function cv2.flip to flip it horizontally for all three angle view cameras i.e. center,right and left.Below is the normalized image with 3 camera angle view i.e. Center,Left and right.After flipping car remained on the track for most of the time since I have used CV2 therefore i made changes in drive.py where i converted images to BGR so no conflicts happen for it.

 ![alt text][image2]: